This website may contain affiliate links and advertising so that we can provide recipes to you. Read my disclosure policy.

 • Preheat your outdoor grill to medium-high heat.

-• Shuck the corn and place it on the corn on the grill.
-Cook and char the corn, continuing to rotate the corn on all sides using tongs.
-Remove the corn from the grill and allow to cool.
+• Shuck the corn and place it directly on the grill.
+Cook and char the corn, continuing to rotate it on all sides using tongs.
+Remove the corn from the grill and allow it to cool.

 • Once cooled, cut the corn kernels from the cob using a sharp knife, then place the kernels in a large bowl.